boxed/kodare.net/_drafts/draft_introducing_iommi_1.markdown

 been working on for quite some time now: [iommi](http://iommi.rocks).
 This is a high level framework built on top of [Django](https://djangoproject.com).

-This library is a union of our previous libraries tri.form, tri.query and tri.table but we've collected all our grievances and architectural problems and dealt with them the way you can only do if you are free to let go of backwards compatibility.
-We've also added some new features built on this new foundation that we've been thinking about for a few years.

 This is primarily a library for developing traditional web apps, but we believe it's also a solid foundation to build SPAs and APIs going forward.
 Watch this space.
 But for now, let's get started!